Final-Capstone-Elite-Group/RentUrTechBackend/.github/PULL_REQUEST_TEMPLATE.md

 ### Changes implemented in this PR

-- :checked Solves #X (Specify the issue its being solve through this PR)
+- [X] Solves #X (Specify the issue its being solve through this PR)
-- :checked Implement additional features (Something you find important to point out that was not specified in the issue)
+- [X] Implement additional features (Something you find important to point out that was not specified in the issue)

 ## Final notes -Reviewer